MSME lender NeoGrowth raises $20 mn from Development Finance

 There is a lot of potential within the MSME segment.
 It contributes about 30 per cent to India’s GDP, and 45 per cent to India’s exports and is also the second largest employer of workforce after agriculture, as per data shared by the Micro, Small, and Medium Enterprises Ministry.
 Prime Minister Narendra Modi has often highlighted the critical role this sector will play to help India become a $5 trillion economy.

-NeoGrowth was started in 2013 by Arun Nayyar, Piyush Khaitan, and Dhruv Khaitan with an aim to serve this component of the business ecosystem which is significantly underbanked and is on the path to digital transformation.
+NeoGrowth was started in 2013 by Piyush Khaitan, and Dhruv Khaitan with an aim to serve this component of the business ecosystem which is significantly underbanked and is on the path to digital transformation.
 Since its inception, the start-up has engaged with over one lakh customers, disbursed over $1 billion in loans across 25 locations in India.

 Also Read: Winter over for tech start-ups?
 Fund raising hits $15.7 bn in '22; deal volumes up 78% YoY